pjakiela/ECON523/exercises/E7-RD.md

 which was published in the _Quarterly Journal of Economics_ in 1999.
 The paper makes use of the fact that class size in Israeli public schools is capped at 40.
 So, if there are 40 students in a grade within a school, they are likely to be grouped into a single class; but if there are 41 students, the school must divide the grade into two classes taught by different teachers.
 This creates a discontinuity in class size as a function of grade-level cohort size.
-Angrist and Lavy use test score data to estimate the impact of smaller classes on student achievement using a regression discontinuity (RD) design.
+Angrist and Lavy use data on student test scores to estimate the impact of smaller classes on student achievement using a regression discontinuity (RD) design.

 <br>